dreaminalife/Mantella/FEATURES_README.md

 - **Private thoughts** are **short-term**.
 They only look at the **latest** event, so they capture how the NPC feels *right now* after what just happened — current mood, thoughts, opinions,  suspicion, affection, what they want to bring up next time.
 - **[Personal reflection](#personal-reflection)** focuses on **long-term relationships and character development**.
 It is based on how the NPC feels and how their relationship with you has developed **from the first meeting through today**, not just the last conversation.

+A private thought is not invented from nothing.
+It is the NPC processing *this* conversation on top of how they already see you.
+Two inputs matter most:

+1. Their **[personal reflection](#personal-reflection)** — the long-term relationship they have already been carrying.
+2. The small things in the latest talk — wording, tone, expressions, and what they *did* instead of what they admitted out loud.
+Those unspoken tells become the thought after you part.

 ### Example

 A conversation can look ordinary from the outside and still leave the NPC carrying something you never heard.
 That is the point of private thoughts.